badrusiddique/py-search-celebrity-langchain/README.md

 -   **Key Concepts:** `SequentialChain` with independent memory for each chain.

+### 8. `llm_fewshot_prompt.py`

+This script introduces `FewShotPromptTemplate`.
+This is a powerful technique where you provide the LLM with a few examples of the desired output format.
+This helps the model to generate more accurate and consistently formatted responses.
+The script defines a set of examples and uses them to build a `FewShotPromptTemplate`.

+-   **Key Concept:** `FewShotPromptTemplate` for providing in-context examples to the LLM.

 ## Versions Used

 This project uses the following Python packages: